-An input sample consists of $min(N_d, N) \times T$ player-centric images, where $N_d$ is the number of detected persons, N(=23)is the number of persons that we strive to detect (22 players and one referee) and T is the number of temporal frames. we experiment with various values for T. It occurs that $N_d$ is larger or smaller than N, either due to detection errors or game development.
+An input sample consists of $min(N_d, N) \times T$ player-centric images, where N_d is the number of detected persons, N(= 23)is the number of persons that we strive to detect (22 players and one referee) and T is the number of temporal frames.
+We experiment with various values for T. It occurs that N_d is larger or smaller than N, either due to detection errors or game development.
 For example, a player could get a red card or get injured, leaving the field.
 Therefore, we sort the players on mean confidence of the person detector over all frames in a sample, in descending order.
-If the number of detected players $N_d$ is larger than N, the first N players are selected to be processed.
+If the number of detected players N_d is larger than N, the first N players are selected to be processed.
 Players with a non-passive action label are put first in order, such that those players are always selected by the model (see Section 4 for an explanation of the class labels).
-For $N_d < N$ , we simply create $N_d$ player snippets.
-We denote $N_s = min(N_d, N)$ .
+For $N_d < N$, we simply create N_d player snippets.
+We denote $N_s = min(N_d, N)$.

+3.2 Feature extraction

-3.2.2 Feature extraction.
-Since the players are already separated from each other in the pre-processing phase, RoI pooling is not used in our pipeline.
-The proposed method uses a two-stream I3D [10] for feature extraction, because it appears to give better results in group activity recognition than the Inception-V3 network [6][31] and the method gains stateof-the-art performance on the UCF-101 dataset [82].
-We use an open source implementation including model parameters pre-trained on ImageNet [21] and Kinetics [49].
+Since the players are already separated from each other in the pre-processing phase, Region of Interest (RoI) pooling is not used in our pipeline.
+Where the baseline uses Inception-V3 [71] for feature extraction, the proposed method uses a two-stream I3D [10], because it appears to give better results in group activity recognition [6][29] and the method gains state-of-the-art performance on the UCF-101 dataset [70].
+We use an open source implementation2 including model parameters pre-trained on ImageNet [21] and Kinetics [43].
 I3D uses three-dimensional kernels to create spatio-temporal convolutions on RGB images and optical flow in separate streams.
-Both streams use the full I3D network and provide the ddimensional player embeddings through d logits.
+Both streams use the full I3D network and provide d-dimensional player embeddings through d logits.
 We use d = 256 throughout this study.
 The outputs of the two streams are added element-wise, in a late fusion fashion.
-For the RGB stream, we input the player snippets as if they were a batch of $N_s$ samples.
-Similarly, we input optical flow images that are obtained from the snippets using the TV-L1 algorithm [103].
+For the RGB stream, we input the player snippets as if they were a batch of N_s samples.
+Similarly, we input optical flow images that are obtained from the snippets using the TV-L1 algorithm [87].
 The network returns one $N_s \times d$ feature matrix per sample, where Inception-V3 would return a $N_s \times d \times T$ matrix.
 This means that the temporal dimension is omitted from the feature contextualisation phase, reducing its complexity.

 The I3D model is trained without feature contextualisation first.
-The model is trained in 20 epochs, with a batch size of 1, learning rate $1 \times 10^{-5}$ ( $5 \times 10^{-6}$ starting from epoch 15), dropout probability of 0.3, no weight decay and using an Adam optimiser [54].
+The model is trained in 20 epochs, with a batch size of 1, learning rate 1×10^{-5} (5×10^{-6} starting from epoch 15), dropout probability of 0.3, no weight decay and using an Adam optimiser [47].
 For a fair comparison, the baseline is always trained with the same hyper-parameters when applied to soccer videos.